How does the medical system work in the UK?

 To become a doctor in the UK, a student will start by completing a first degree (also known as a bachelors or undergraduate degree) in medicine.
 Students generally start this course at age 18 or 19 and the course will typically last five years.

 Once students have successfully completed their degree, they will receive two years of on-the-job training in different areas of medicine called the “Foundation Years”.
-These junior doctors are working within the NHS and after completing their Foundation Years they can chose which area of medicine they want to specialise in.
+These junior doctors are working within the NHS and after completing their Foundation Years they can choose which area of medicine they want to specialise in.

 Why study medicine in the UK?